timnboys/Essential_Freeroam/README.md

-# Open Freeroam v0.1.1
+# Open Freeroam v0.1.2
 <a href="https://discord.gg/eNJraMf"><img alt="Discord Status" src="https://discordapp.com/api/guilds/285462938691567627/widget.png"></a>

 Open freeroam is a FiveM game mode with a money system.
-The player can receive jobs, deathmatches, survivals, buy buildings and more.
+The player can receive jobs, survivals, buy buildings, drugs and many more.

 ## Requirements